 I guess if you had to pinpoint the defining moment in this city’s history it would be the fleeing of scholars from Oxford in 1209.
 They came here and created a similar college system of learning to that already established at Oxford.
 These two cities ran a monopoly on education or the next 600 years.
 If you wanted to be a priest, a doctor, a mathematician, a scientist, a theologian or whatever – you had to come here.
 The next university established in England was the University of Manchester in 1824.
 In light of this knowledge, I really don’t think we appreciate the privilege of education as much as we should – even those of us that are graduates.

 Beside the industry and scientific research centres, beside the centuries old colleges, and bookshops, is the sprawl of the homeless and a deep feeling of divide.
 The poor struggle in this city of money; that is obvious.
 Restaurants and high end retail outlets proliferate.
-The picturesque is mostly behind pay for barriers and the influx of Asian money is palpable – it sponsors wings in museums – but it’s the prestige they salivate over: the prestige of Western education.
+The picturesque is mostly behind pay for barriers and the influx of Asian money is palpable.
+Tt sponsors wings in museums.
+But it’s the prestige they salivate over: the prestige of Western education.
 They throng the byways with cameras dressed in curiously quintessential tourist garb – beige chinos, rugby shirts and ill-shaped fishing hats.
 I felt a little shock, a bit like when I was at Whitby, the bit where you think – really you’ve come here on holiday?
 And tourists don’t fit in, they don’t wear black.
 I wondered whether Cambridge to the British is perhaps how Venice feels to Venetians.
 And I’m not just saying that because of the punting.

 What Cambridge is best known for amongst the locals of the county, however, is its the terrible road system.
 The A14 is gridlock and parking costs £30 a day.
 Trains and busses are a must and they rarely represent value for money.
 Luckily, the park and ride system isn’t too bad at £3 per person (return) on the bus, or £8 for 5 people – but it’s still an irritant with trains from my local station costing £7 for a less than 30min journey.
-That’s £14 return.
+That’s £14 return – imagine that every day.

 And Cambridge is messy.
 It has a wealth of history (and actual wealth – buying a house involves mortgaging your grandkids), a mash of touristy rubbish, places aimed at students on a budget, and others aimed at the rich kids shoehorned in from Eton.
-It’s a transient home to students, and is also plagued by a swathe of strangely dressed middle-class posers who worship the aesthetic.
+It’s a transient home to students, and is also plagued by a swathe of strangely dressed middle-class posers who worship the eco-warrior slash primary school teacher aesthetic.

 I love looking at the art in the Fitzwilliam – I could happily spend most of the day there – wandering the aisles.
 My rule for museums is always: take away three things.
 This usually means, remembering three weird items on display, and making sure I learn three things that will enrich my understanding of life.
 To take away any more is far too laborious.